-We have examined the 2019/20 and the 2019/20 budget in detail and have observed that the budget process includes a review of the prior year costs with appropriate adjustments being made and one-off projects being incorporated into the figures appropriately.
+We have examined the 2021/22 budget in detail and have observed that the budget process includes a review of the prior year costs with appropriate adjustments being made and one-off projects being incorporated into the figures appropriately.
 We have reviewed the minutes for approval of the budget and annual precept.